-PhD Criminology and Socio-Legal Studies (Toronto)
+PhD Criminology and Socio-Legal Studies (University of Toronto)

-MA Criminology and Socio-Legal Studies (Toronto)
+MA Criminology and Socio-Legal Studies (University of Toronto)

 BA (London School of Economics)

-- Gender Violence
+- Violence against Women

 - Feminist Legal Theory